evennia/evennia/evennia/contrib/rpg/health_bar/README.md

 # Health Bar

-Contrib - Tim Ashley Jenkins 2017
+Contribution by Tim Ashley Jenkins, 2017

-The function provided in this module lets you easily display visual bars or meters - "health bar" is merely the most obvious use for this, though these bars are highly customizable and can be used for any sort of appropriate data besides player health.
+The function provided in this module lets you easily display visual bars or meters as a colorful bar instead of just a number.
+A "health bar" is merely the most obvious use for this, but the bar is highly customizable and can be used for any sort of appropriate data besides player health.

 Today's players may be more used to seeing statistics like health, stamina, magic, and etc. displayed as bars rather than bare numerical